yairdar/aguide/docs/base-tutorials/a-tasker/c01_getting_started/README.md

 > Open the working directory in terminal (I suggest you to use `./working_dir`)

-First install Tasker according to [the instructions](https://taskfile.dev/installation) from the official site.
+First install Taskfile according to [the instructions](https://taskfile.dev/installation) from the official site.
 I use [the Install Script](https://taskfile.dev/installation/#install-script)
 and it works just fine.